maldoinc/wireup/docs/pages/interfaces.md

 ## Multiple Implementations

-When you have multiple implementations of the same type, use **qualifiers** to distinguish between them.
-This is useful for environment-specific behavior (e.g., in-memory cache in development, Redis in production) or feature flags.
+When you have multiple implementations of the same type in the same container, use **qualifiers** to distinguish between them.
+This is useful when you need both implementations at the same time (e.g., a primary and a replica database, or multiple cache backends).

 ```python
 from typing import Annotated